Top of main content

 NRE account

-This account is used by NRIs to deposit their overseas earnings.
-NRE accounts are held in Indian rupees and can be funded with overseas remittances or transfers from other NRE accounts held in India.
-The amount deposited in NRE accounts can be freely transferred outside India without any limits.
-The interest earned is also tax-exempt, provided the account holder either:
+NRIs use this account to deposit their overseas earnings.
+NRE accounts are held in Indian rupees and can be funded through overseas remittances or transfers from other NRE accounts in India.
+The deposited amount can be freely transferred abroad without limits, and the interest earned is tax-free if the account holder:

 NRO account